XijiaoLi/Paxospp/docs/user-manual.md

 **examples:** This directory provides an example usage of Paoxspp.

-# How to Compile
+## How to Compile

-## Install Third Party Libs
+### Install Third Party Libs
-### CMake, gRPC and Protocol Buffers
+Paxospp depends on gRPC and Protocol Buffers.
 The steps in the section explain now to build and locally install gRPC and Protocol Buffers using `cmake`.
 If you’d rather use [bazel](https://www.bazel.build/), see [Building from source](https://github.com/grpc/grpc/blob/master/BUILDING.md#build-from-source).

 #### Setup